Shopify/themekit/docs/faq/index.md

 ## How can I reload the page when I make changes

-You will need to use another tool to do this however there are many options available to you to suit all use cases.
+You will need to use another tool to do this, however there are many options available to you to suit all use cases.

 - [Prepros](https://prepros.io/)